brockmuellers/brockmuellers.github.io/_more/neuroma.md

 **Footwear**\
 These changes take pressure off metatarsals and encourage them to spread.
 * Correct Toes
+* Metatarsal pads
+* Traditional orthotics (these can be a crutch, not a solution on their own)
+* Low heel!
+Even running shoes often have a high heel-to-toe drop
 * Toe socks (Injinji)
 * Wide/high toe boxes (a tip - take out the insole, stand on it in bare feet, see if you hang over the edge)
-* Adapting shoes that are too tight: use a shoe stretcher; trim above tongue or beside toes to allow toes to spread; use thinner inserts
 * Thinner/looser socks
 * Skip bottom eyelets when lacing shoes
-* Metatarsal pads
-* Traditional orthotics (these can be a crutch, not a solution on their own)
-* Low heel!
-Even running shoes often have a high heel-to-toe drop.
 * Well-fitted shoes (if they are too big, you slide around and that puts more pressure on it)
+* Adapt existing shoes: use a shoe stretcher; trim above tongue or beside toes to allow toes to spread; use thinner inserts

 **Functional correction**
 * Physical therapy (stretching, massage, toe strength, ankle strength, [some examples](https://www.sportsrec.com/424817-types-of-physical-therapy-for-mortons-neuroma.html))